SALAH-NAME/BlogForge/README.md

 # Social Media API

-BlogForge RESTful API for a blog built with Node.js, Express, and MongoDB.
+BlogForge API is a robust, scalable RESTful API designed to power modern blogging platforms.
 This API supports user authentication, post management, commenting, following system, and more.

 ## 🚀 Features